isala404/speculo/README.md

 ```
 #### Run it

-> Use --build only when you run it for the first time
+> Use --build only when you run it for the first time or if you have made changes to the code

 ```docker-compose up --build```